 Bacteria present in the two off-site treatment ponds break-down the contents of the effluent further.
 Periodically during high river flows, the consent holder discharges treated water from the final aerobic pond into the neighbouring Waiongana Stream in compliance with the conditions of Consent 0715-4.

-Figure 1 Location of DH Lepper Trust piggery and Lepperton
+Figure 1 Location of DH Lepper Trust piggery, oxidation ponds, and Lepperton village

 1.3 Resource consents